Q: What is DebiCheck?

 Q: What support and rights do I have?

-you have any additional questions that you cannot find answers to in the available correspondence, your
+have any additional questions that you cannot find answers to in the available correspondence, your first

 system if you implement the changes and meet the requirements and rules for participation.